rasen68/wouldnt_it_be_insane_if_i_put_my_notion_on_github/README.md

 - learning bass i think??
 - rip jeans

-# "And we fall in love with the broken world all over again." — John Green, THE BEST DAY, vlogbrothers
+# "And we fall in love with the broken world all over again." — John Green, THE BEST DAY

 ### backburner (roughly sorted by probably soon to probably never):
 - bitcrush (rhythm game rpg)